section-engineering-education/engineering-education/articles/creating-a-location-tracking-app-using-firebase-and-google-maps-in-android/index.md

 status: publish
 published: true
 url: /engineering-education/creating-a-location-tracking-app-using-firebase-and-google-maps-in-android/
-title: Creating a Location-tracking App Using Firebase and Google Maps in Android
+title: Creating a Location-tracking App using Firebase and Google Maps in Android
 description: This article shows how to create a location tracking application using Google Maps and Firebase.
 You will manage to save and retrieve a user's location from the Firebase Realtime database.
 author: carol-musyoka
-date: 2021-04-20T00:00:00-10:30
+date: 2021-05-03T00:00:00-10:30
-topics: [Languages]
+topics: [Languages, API]
 excerpt_separator: <!--more-->
 images:
-  - url: /engineering-education/ creating-a-location-tracking-app-using-firebase-and-google-maps-in-android/hero.jpg
+  - url: /engineering-education/creating-a-location-tracking-app-using-firebase-and-google-maps-in-android/hero.jpg
     alt: Location Tracking Application in Android
 ---
 In this tutorial, you will learn how to create an application that uses Google Maps API to determine the precise location of another user.
-This will be achieved by saving the user's location on the Firebase Realtime Database and then retrieving the data from another device.
+We will achieve this by saving the users location on the Firebase Realtime Database and then retrieving the data from another device.
 <!--more-->
-Location services have recentlly become common amonmg social apps that we use from day to day.
+Location services have recently become common among social apps that we use from day to day.
 Furthermore, these services can be used to track a lost or stolen device.
 Therefore, knowing how to implement location services can allow you to create more productive applications.

 ### Goal
 From this tutorial, you will be able to come up with two simple applications to aid with location tracking.
 These projects use the Google Maps API and Firebase's Realtime Database.